ant-design/ant-design-mobile/src/components/text-area/index.en.md

 In addition, the following native attributes are supported: `autoComplete` `autoFocus` `disabled` `readOnly` `onFocus` `onBlur` `onCompositionStart` `onCompositionEnd` `onClick` `onKeyDown` `enterKeyHint`

+#### Why there is no onlyShowClearWhenFocus property?

+The clearable feature of the TextArea component has already implemented similar behavior:

+- In non-autoSize scenario, the clear icon only shows when focused;
+- In autoSize scenario, to prevent input area width changes caused by the appearance/disappearance of the clear icon which could trigger height jitters, the space for the clear icon is always reserved.

 ### CSS Variables

 | Name | Description | Default |